jakmarles/py_ai_djano_cat_dog/readme.md

 ## Deployment

-IN ORDER FOR IT TO WORK YOU WILL NEED python version 3.10.0 Create Virtual Environment.
+IN ORDER FOR IT TO WORK YOU WILL NEED PYTHON VERSION 3.10.0

+Create Virtual Environment.

 ```bash